 Types of chat options:

-- Adult – anyone can access this, which contains heavily explicit content and sexual acts.
+- Adult – anyone can access this, which contains heavily explicit content and pornographic acts.
 The user only needs to confirm by clicking a button then they’re redirected to an external site

 - Moderated chat – according to Omegle’s disclaimer, they moderate chats and say “… moderation is not perfect.
 You may still encounter people who misbehave.”
 However, they do not state how it does this effectively or how frequently

-- Unmoderated chat – this option comes with a warning box advising the user they need to be 18+ but an underage user can easily click ‘OK’ and they are allowed in.
+- Unmoderated chat – this option comes with a warning box advising the user they need to be 18+, but an underage user can easily click ‘OK’ to enter.
 Users are highly likely to encounter risks such as online grooming along with sexually explicit and violent content

 Anonymous text chat